8-Week Beginner Sprint Triathlon Training Plan

 Plan your next race

 Hopefully, you’re motivated to take on another challenge.
-Use this time to plan your next race and set new goals for yourself.
+Use this time to plan your next race and set new goals for yourself (perhaps an Olympic distance triathlon this time).
 Think about what you want to achieve and how you can improve your performance.

 Conclusion